Open Compute Project Announces Third Future Technologies Symposium at the 2020 OCP Global Summit.

-Draft papers will be reviewed by the OCP leadership and foundation’s technical advisory board, as well as Project Leaders.
+Draft papers will be reviewed by the OCP leadership and Foundation’s technical advisory board, as well as OCP Project Leaders.
 Acceptance will be based on content and overall program balance.
-The authors of the accepted drafts will have the opportunity to submit a poster and present their work during the OCP Regional Summit in Amsterdam, Netherlands on 26-27 September.
+The authors of the accepted drafts will have the opportunity to submit a poster and present their work orally during at the OCP Global Summit in San Jose.

-All drafts must be received before the deadline via the online submission form.
+All drafts must be received before the deadline of January 10, 2020 via the online submission form through Linklings.
 Incomplete or late submissions will not be reviewed.
 All submissions must include:

-- Two-page draft paper with the IEEE two-column conference proceeding format
+- A separate two-page draft paper with the IEEE two-column conference proceeding format

 - Sign the conflicts of interest disclosure